misterdustinface/PacDaddy/Modding.md

 * void forgetAction(String action)
 * void performAction(String action)
 * Set<String> getActions()
-  * UP, LEFT, DOWN, RIGHT, and NONE are already defined.
+  * "UP", "LEFT", "DOWN", "RIGHT", and "NONE" are already defined.

 ### [VoidFunctionPointer](#index)
 Exactly what you think it is.
 Implement its interface: